Serve God and Others as a Ridgecrest Volunteer

 What do I wear while I am at Ridgecrest?

-We provide blue polo shirts to wear while you are serving in the different areas.
+We provide a blue t-shirt to wear while you are serving in different areas.
 You will need to bring whatever else you may need.
-Closed-toe shoes are required in many departments.
+Closed-toe shoes and hats are required in many departments.
 Please be modest in all clothing choices, and refrain from wearing anything too short, too tight or too revealing.

 Is there church while we are there?